5 Startup Key Factors in developed custom mobile app

-- Recruit people who are different to you.
+- Recruit people who are different from you.
 If you hire people who think like you and act like you, there will be no balance in the team.
 Don’t be afraid to go outside your comfort zone and hire a team that has different opinions and tastes.

 - Communicate regularly.
 Regular meetings and calls will ensure that everyone is on the same wavelength and that there is no confusion.
-Even in the current climate, Zoom, Google Hangouts and Microsoft Teams make it easy to keep in touch.
+Even in the current climate, Zoom, Google Hangouts, and Microsoft Teams make it easy to keep in touch.

 - Make sure you know what everyone is entitled to from the start.
-This will make sure there are no arguments about compensation, benefits and shares further down the line.
+This will make sure there are no arguments about compensation, benefits, and shares further down the line.
 Get legal advice about your employment contracts if you need to.

 - Assess your needs all the time.
 As your business grows and changes, it may be that the team you need changes too.
 You may need to bring on new people or say goodbye to existing staff.

-5. Early stage development issue is timing
+5. Early-stage development issue is timing

 This is the top reason for success, with 42% of startups saying this contributed to the growth of their business.